KillerWhalee/WhaleOS/README.md

-# Secretary-Whale
+# WhaleOS

-Work helper in notion using API
+The ultimate oparating system for human using Notion and Kakao